-- Put on the extractor fan if you have one
+- Open the window or turn on your extractor fan if you have one when bathing or showering.

 In the rest of your house:

-- Consider using moisture traps or a dehumidifier if you notice regular condensation in a particular room or cupboard
+- Consider using moisture traps - which you can get in many pound shops - or a dehumidifier if you notice regular condensation in a particular room or cupboard.

 - Avoid drying clothes over radiators – put them outside if possible, or at least near an open window.